JorjaFox/website/_posts-old-blog/2015-07-07-happy-birthday-jorja-2015.md

 Thank you.

-Maybe next year, for your birthday, we can convince the Discovery Channel to air <em>Extinction Soup.</em>
+Maybe next year, for your birthday, we can convince the Discovery Channel to air _Extinction Soup._

 Until then, lets have some rain, some waves, some sun, and some dancing.
 Let's have some more happiness and joy in our lives.